schultzla/JavaUMDIO/README.md

 The API (umd.io) gives users the ability to get course information, busses, campus locations, and other various information for UMD.
 I'm in the process of creating a Java wrapper for all of this information.
 This is a large project, and features will be added continuously.

+## How To Implement

+The jar is above in the repostiory (JavaUMDIO.jar).
+Add it as a dependency, and you will be able to use it.
+It is version 1.0 currently, it may not be updated with the newest features, however I will progressively rebuild it.
+Anything I add to the API from here on out will not be major, as most major functions have been added to the API.
+As of now, the only things you cannot do that the umd.io API can do is get bus and building information.
+All course and professor information should be accessible through the functions.
+Thanks!

 ## Current Features

 * Search courses by various pre-set parameters, also giving the ability for custom parameters